-Command Line Option Function -configure Configures an unconfigured product after it is installed. -precheck Performs checks to confirm that systems have met the products installation requirements before installing the product. -requirements Displays the required operating system version, required patches, file system space, and other system requirements to install the product. -responsefile response_file Performs automated installations or uninstallations using information stored in a file rather than prompting for the information. response_file is the full path of the file that contains the configuration definitions. -prestop_script Executes the customized script provided by user on each host before stop processes during the upgrade procedure.
+Command Line Option Function -configure Configures an unconfigured product after it is installed. -install Installs the product on systems. -precheck Performs checks to confirm that systems have met the products installation requirements before installing the product. -license Registers or updates product licenses on the specified systems. -licensefile Specifies the location of the Veritas perpetual or subscription license key file. -requirements Displays the required operating system version, required patches, file system space, and other system requirements to install the product.